DravenALG/DravenALG/README.md

 ### Hi 👋, I'm Xiao-Ming Wu(Draven)

-🔭I am currently an undergraduate student at Shandong University and I am pursuing a graduate degree.
+🔭I am currently an undergraduate student at Shandong University and I am pursuing a master's degree.
 I will share some of my interesting small projects and scientific research code here, hoping to help you.

 🌱I am now interested in computer vision, information retrieval, and machine learning.